-- 1. In accordance with Section 44 of the Planning Act, when a Zoning By-law is in effect, a Committee of Adjustment may be appointed by the Council of the Township of Russell to rule on applications for minor variance from the provisions of the Zoning By-law.
-In granting any variance the Committee will be satisfied that: - a) Such variance is minor is nature; - a.b)Such variance is desirable for the appropriate development or use of the land, building or structure; and - b.
-Such variance is not in respect of a parcel, building or structure for which the provisions of the Zoning By-law have been amended within the previous two (2) years, unless Council has declared by resolution that the application for such variance is permitted; and - \\That the general intent and purpose of the Zoning By-law and Official Plan is maintained. - Additional criteria for evaluating a minor variance application may be established through a local by-law and if established the Committee will grant a variance where the conditions outlined in subsection (1) above Section 9.3.15 (1), as well as any criteria established by said by-law are satisfied.
+- In accordance with Section 44 of the Planning Act, when a Zoning Bylaw is in effect, a Committee of Adjustment may be appointed by the Council of the Township of Russell to rule on applications for minor variance from the provisions of the Zoning By-law.
+In granting any variance the Committee will be satisfied that: - a) Such variance is minor is nature; - b) Such variance is desirable for the appropriate development or use of the land, building or structure; and - That the general intent and purpose of the Zoning By-law and Official Plan is maintained. - 2.
+Additional criteria for evaluating a minor variance application may be established through a local by-law and if established the Committee will grant a variance where the conditions outlined in subsection (1) above, as well as any criteria established by said by-law are satisfied.